Indigenous Resources

 Assured Income for the Severely Handicapped (AISH)

 Assured Income for the Severely Handicapped (AISH) is provincial “financial and health benefits for eligible Albertans with a permanent medical condition that prevents them from earning a living.”
-AISH provides a monthly living allowance, with the maximum amount currently (as of August 2021) set at $1,685/month.
-The health benefits cover medical, dental, optical and more; detailed information can be found HERE.
+AISH provides a monthly living allowance to cover housing, food, clothing and other basic needs.
+The health benefits cover medical, dental, optical and more.

 Assisted Living Program (ALP)